serkanMzlm/OpenCv-Detection/README.md

 - Obtaining HVS values from an image
 - Finding the HVS value of the area clicked with the left mouse button from the camera
 - Performing masking by combining these two operations in the same location.
+- There are packages available for color detection in both camera feeds and images using HSV, along with masking operations.

 ## Character Detection with OpenCV
 Character, Word, and Number Detection on Images Using pytesseract, Also Implemented for Real-time Camera Feed